Frequently Asked Questions

 - An individual may:

-o Become eligible for the health tax credit by opting out of ObamaCare and acquiring creditable insurance as defined by law;
+- Become eligible for the health tax credit by opting out of Obamacare coverage and acquiring creditable insurance as defined by law;

-o Choose not to obtain health care insurance altogether, and not be subjected to penalties under ObamaCare nor be eligible for the health tax credit.
+- Choose not to obtain health care insurance altogether, and not be subjected to penalties under Obamacare nor be eligible for the Healthcare Tax Benefit.

-How do I acquire my health tax credit, and what can I do with it?
+How do I acquire my healthcare tax benefit, and what can I do with it?

-- The health tax credit can be assigned to an employer, transferred to a Roth Health Savings Account (HSA), and is advanceable to use in the current tax year.
+- The health tax credit can be used to pay health insurance premiums, transferred to a Roth Health Savings Account (HSA), and is advanceable to use in the current tax year.

 - In the year of enactment, individuals are given the option to be added immediately after the date of enactment.
 You can use the health tax credit in the tax year you are participating in, and not have to wait for next April 15th.